The Best Food and Drink in Arkansas for 2019

-The Best Food and Drink in Arkansas for 2018
+The Best Food and Drink in Arkansas

 Though Arkansas is often overlooked as a food destination in the United States, the landlocked Southern state is hiding some epic eats.
 Bordered by the cultural and culinary hub of Louisiana and the Deep South languor of Mississippi — not to mention Oklahoma and Texas to the west, Tennessee to the east (with Memphis directly across the river), and Missouri to the north — Arkansas is a crossroads, and it boasts many of the delicious flavors that might more typically be associated with its neighbors.
-We’ve rounded up the best of the state’s eats as part of our first annual guide to the best food and drink in every state.
+We’ve rounded up the best of the state’s eats as part of our second annual guide to the best food and drink in every state.

 The most populous city is the state capital, Little Rock, a city that has been attracting diversity since its economy bloomed after World War II.
 It is now considered a hub for transportation, business, culture, and of course government.
 Many of our favorite food items hail from this city, since it has attracted both growth and tourism more than the rest of the state’s cities.